HttpAnimation/FYC-Rewrite-V2/README.md

 Follow these steps to run a live fork of FYC using GitHub:

 1) Install FYC using the provided command.
-2) Change directory to the FYC-Rewrite V2 folder:
+2) Change the directory to the FYC-Rewrite V2 folder:
    ```bash
    cd FYC-Rewrite\ V2
    ```